Women in Vietnam: Trưng sisters

-In A.D.
-40, the Trưng Sisters Trưng Trắc and Trưng Nhị led a rebellion to get rid of Tô Định, the corrupt Chinese governor occupying Vietnam.
+In 40 AD, the Trưng Sisters Trưng Trắc and Trưng Nhị led a rebellion to get rid of Tô Định, the corrupt Chinese governor occupying Vietnam.
 They were daughters of a Lạc lord in Giao Chỉ (now Northern Vietnam) and widows of aristocrats.
 They successfully formed their own kingdom in Mê Linh, where Trưng Trắc was proclaimed queen, and a capital was built for her".
 While ruling in Mê Linh, the sisters abolished taxes, which had been especially cruel under Tô Định.
-They were defeated in A.D.
-43 by Ma Yuan, a Chinese general, but are still regarded as female military heroes and national heroines.
+They were defeated in 43 AD by Ma Yuan, a Chinese general, but are still regarded as female military heroes and national heroines.

 According to Donald M. Seekins, an indication of "the strength of matriarchal values" was that a woman, Trưng Trắc, with her younger sister Trưng Nhị, raised an army of "over 80,000 soldiers .... [in which] many of her officers were women", with which they defeated the Chinese.
 According to Keith Weller Taylor, "the matriarchal flavor of the time is ... attested by the fact that Trưng Trắc's mother's tomb and spirit temple have survived, although nothing remains of her father", and the "society of the Trung sisters" was "strongly matrilineal".
 On the other hand, even though the Trưng sisters are remembered for their military skills and bravery, they have also been used to confirm women's societal role in a different manner.
 Some historians have focused on their physical beauty and emphasized their devotion to family as well as Trưng Trắc's romantic relationship with her husband, Lạc lord Thi Sach.
 As an iconic symbol of Vietnamese patriotism, they were used to show how weak Vietnamese men are even in comparison to Vietnamese women, as the Vietnamese men under Tô Định "bowed their heads, folded their arms, and served the northerners; how shameful is this in comparison with the two Trung sisters, who were women!"

 After Ma Yuan's defeat of the Trưng sisters, the Chinese maintained domination over Vietnam for more than a thousand years.
 They established a bureaucracy that emphasized Confucianism, and they focused on educating Vietnam's ruling class with Chinese literature and ideas.
 Chinese rule ended in 939 AD when the Vietnamese army, under the direction of Ngô Quyền, defeated the Chinese army, which was already troubled by chaos within China.
 The Lý dynasty was established in 1010, and ruled until 1225.
 The Ly dynasty continued many of the political, social, and economic institutions that were imposed by the country's former Chinese rulers.
 For example, only males of the noble class could attend school and become members of the civil service.
 The Vietnamese continued to fight against Chinese influence, but in 1407 the country was once again under Chinese Rule.
 They re-won independence in 1428, when the Vietnamese Lê dynasty was created.